Skip to main content

 Frequently asked questions

-Q. I would like to confirm the packaging and labelling requirements for toothpaste and oral hygiene products.
+Q. What are the packaging and labelling requirements for toothpaste and oral hygiene products.

 Consumer and cosmetic products must comply with Australian laws for labelling and product safety.
 However, we don't set or enforce labelling requirements for consumer and cosmetics in Australia and we don’t provide specific advice about this.